Guide to Capital Markets Tribunal Proceedings

 The Governance & Tribunal Secretariat cannot provide legal advice.

-1. Introduction to Tribunal Proceedings
+1. Introduction to Tribunal proceedings

 What is the Capital Markets Tribunal?

 The Capital Markets Tribunal is an independent division of the Ontario Securities Commission established by the Securities Commission Act, 2021.
 The Commission regulates Ontario’s capital markets by making rules that have the force of law and by adopting policies that influence the behaviour of capital markets participants.
-The Tribunal has exclusive jurisdiction to exercise the powers conferred to it under the Ontario Securities Act and the Commodity Futures Act and to determine all questions of fact or law in any proceeding before it under those Acts.
+The Tribunal has exclusive jurisdiction to exercise the powers conferred to it under the Ontario Securities Act and the Commodity Futures Actand to determine all questions of fact or law in any proceeding before it under those Acts.

 Is the Tribunal a court?
 Are there judges?

 No, the Tribunal is not a court and is not presided over by a judge.
-Hearings at the Tribunal are heard and decided by a panel of one to three Adjudicators.
+Hearings at the Tribunal are heard and decided by a panel of one to three adjudicators.
 Adjudicators are assigned to panels by the Chief Adjudicator or their delegate.

-Who are Adjudicators?
+Who are adjudicators?
 What do they do at a proceeding?

 Adjudicators, including a Chief Adjudicator, are appointed to the Tribunal for a fixed term by the Ontario Lieutenant Governor in Council.

 Adjudicators determine questions of fact and law in Tribunal proceedings based on the evidence and the arguments (which are referred to as “submissions”) made at hearings.
-Adjudicators must conduct hearings and make decisions in a fair and impartial manner, without bias towards any party, including Staff of the Commission.
+Adjudicators must conduct hearings and make decisions in a fair and impartial manner, without bias towards any party, including the Commission.

 Adjudicators may order financial sanctions and prohibitions on certain activities in the capital markets.
 Adjudicators cannot order jail terms.